 This is what you need:

-Balsamic vinegar has such a distinct essence to it.
-If you prefer something lighter, you can substitute with sherry vinegar or apple cider vinegar.
+- Balsamic vinegar has such a distinct essence to it.
+If you prefer something lighter, you can substitute with sherry vinegar, apple cider vinegar or red wine vinegar.

-Salt & black pepper: These seasonings are a must for the overall dish.
+- Salt & black pepper: These seasonings are a must for the flavor of the overall dish.

 How To Make Roasted Red Cabbage

 1. Prep the cabbage.
 Remove any wilted outer leaves.
 Trim the bottom off the whole cabbage with a sharp knife.
 After that, cut it in half lengthwise.
 Then cut it into 1/2-inch-thick slices.

 2. Make the marinade.
 Whisk together the olive oil, balsamic vinegar, honey, mustard, garlic powder, onion powder, red pepper flakes, salt and pepper.
 I like doing this in a wide bowl with a flat bottom.
 While not required for the recipe, it does help get the slices in the marinade.